-The regional campus has primary responsibility for determining the position description for a tenure-track faculty search, but the dean/director or designee consults with the department chair to reach agreement on the description before the search begins.
+The regional campus has primary responsibility for determining the position description for a tenure-track faculty search, but the regional campus dean or designee consults with the department chair to reach agreement on the description before the search begins.
 Procedures remain essentially the same in the appointment of tenure-track regional campus faculty whose Tenure Initiating Unit (TIU) will be the Department of Art.
-However, these search committees, appointed jointly by the chair of the department and the regional campus dean/director, will also include members of the regional campus faculty.
+However, these search committees, appointed jointly by the chair of the department and the regional campus dean/director, will also include members of the regional campus faculty and must include at least one tenure-track faculty member from the Columbus campus Department of Art.
 Because the search will be focused on the undergraduate teaching needs of the regional campus, the Department of Art chair will not define a specific area of program expertise or expectation for regional faculty (such as sculpture, painting, ceramics, etc.) as is normal in other departmental searches.

-Candidates are interviewed by, at a minimum, the regional campus dean, department chair, departmental Promotion and Tenure Committee, and regional campus search committee.
+Candidates are interviewed by, at a minimum, the regional campus dean, the divisional dean of the College of Arts and Sciences, department chair, departmental Promotion and Tenure Committee, and either the regional campus search committee or a broader representation of the regional and Columbus faculties.
 The regional campus may have additional requirements for the search not specified in this document.
-A decision to make an offer requires agreement by the department chair and regional campus dean.
+A hiring decision requires agreement by the department chair and regional campus dean.
 Until agreement is reached, negotiations with the candidate may not begin.
 The department chair and the regional campus dean must co-sign the letter of offer.

-Searches for regional campus teaching/professional practice faculty are the same as those described above for tenure-track faculty.
+Searches for regional campus teaching faculty, professional practice faculty, and associated faculty are the same as those described above for tenure-track faculty.